 O – Others: What did you do for Others yesterday?
 Were you nice to a new colleague?
 Did you read with your child?

 U – Uncover: What did you uncover?
 Did you get more information about a decision you need to make?
 Did you learn something new about a friend?
 Do you have anything you need to clean up today, such as apologizing to somebody?

 Do It Just For You

 Start to explore what you would enjoy doing daily just for you and let go of perfectionism.
 Any daily investment you make in yourself is great.
 Make it work around your own personality and schedule.
-Also your daily ritual can look different day to day and can change over time depending on your life circumstances.
+Also your daily or morning ritual can look different day to day and can change over time depending on your life circumstances.

 For example, in my 30s (I wish I could say I woke up at the crack of dawn before the kids and sat on my porch with my herbal tea and wrote in my gratitude journal.
 I did not.)
 I pressed snooze until the last possible minute, chugged my ice coffee, got everyone fed, packed, and out the door and did a gratitude list in my head.